Reduce stress on water pipes to prevent costly water leaks

 With time, the plumbing system of any commercial and residential property starts degrading.
 The pipes start getting blocked and this increases the water pressure inside them.
 The more the pressure, the more stress the pipes will have to bear.
 Two common reasons for high water pressure are:

 - You have set the water pressure of your plumbing system higher than what is recommended in your area.
 Yes, it’s possible.
-Most of us don’t know what the current water pressure in our pipes is and what it should normally be.
+Most of us don’t know what the current water pressure in our pipes are and what it should normally be.
 The increased pressure puts a lot of strain on the pipes, gaskets, and seals of your home’s plumbing system, thereby causing pipe leaks.

 - Your pipes are blocked due to mineral deposits.
 This happens when you are getting hard water in your system.
 The minerals from water leech out and get deposited inside the pipe.
 This reduces the flow of water thereby, increasing the pressure.